Equivariant Hypergraph Diffusion Neural Operators: Conclusion

 \section{Conclusion}

 This work introduces a new hypergraph neural network \proj that can model hypergraph diffusion process.
 We show that any hypergraph diffusion with permutation-invariant potential functions can be represented by iterating equivariant diffusion operators. \proj provides an efficient way to model such operators based on the commonly-used GNN platforms. \proj shows superiority in processing heterophilic hypergraphs and constructing deep models.
-For future works, \proj can be applied to other tasks such as hypergraph regression tasks.
-Or implicit HNNs can be developed to directly optimize the optima of hypergraph diffusion problems.
+In the future, we would like to apply \proj to other tasks such as hypergraph regression tasks and develop implicit HNNs that can directly optimize the optima of hypergraph diffusion problems.